 Your employer can furlough you more than once, so they can bring you back to work and then furlough you again at a later date (with your agreement).

 What if I am employed by an individual (such as through the Direct Payment Scheme)?

 You can be furloughed in the same way as any other employee, so long as your employer meets the relevant requirements of the scheme.

 Yes.
 Being furloughed means you remain ‘on the books’ so you remain employed and your continuous service remains.
 Any benefits associated with your continuous service (such as annual leave entitlement, or occupational sick pay) remain.

 Can I work while I am furloughed?

-From 1 July your employer can ask you to come back for any amount of time or any shift (so long as it is within the terms of your employment contract).
+Your employer can ask you to come back for any amount of time or any shift (so long as it is within the terms of your employment contract).
 Your employer will then be able to claim for the balance between the hours you have worked and the hours you would normally work (up to 80% and a cap of £2,500 per month).